— Easy, thoughtful gifting for businesses that care —

 Celebrating key career milestones are significant events.
 These milestones, like work anniversaries and retirements, represent the culmination of hard work and dedication.
 Recognising these achievements help employees feel valued.
 They also motivate them to continue to make a significant contribution to your organisation.

-When celebrating years of service awards for employees, host a small ‘cake and coffee’ event and take pictures.
+When celebrating years of service awards for employees, host a celebratory event and take pictures.
 If a speech is appropriate, their team leaders or direct manager can highlight some of their significant contributions in a light-hearted manner.
 An opportunity to choose a gift via your tailored points-based recognition system makes the occasion even more special for the recipient.
 Likewise, a choice of gifts – including the ‘gold watch’, can be included in someone’s retirement gift programme.
 The key is to make these milestones specific, personal, and reflective of the employee’s journey within your company.

 Celebrating milestones should be an integral part of a company-wide employee recognition programme.
 They give everyone a significant opportunity to reflect on an employee’s growth and success over time.
 The pictures you post on the company webpages magnify your recognition efforts across the business.
 These are also seen by possible new recruits researching your business when considering the latest job advertised.